 “All this infrastructure that we’re investing in,” he continued, “it’s allowing us to turn on new apps, social tools, collaboration.
 Because having the best tools for our employees allows for more productivity and drives the right talent into our hotels.”

-Talent will be a key element to IHG’s future, since the company has no shortage of creative ideas for future technology applications.
-Eckard and team are looking at how the Internet of Things will expand the customer experience, with smartphone-controlled locks, thermostats, and lights, and voice-activated elevators.
+To that end, IDG has no shortage of creative ideas for future technology applications.
+For example, Eckard and team are looking at how the Internet of Things will expand the customer experience, with smartphone-controlled locks, thermostats, and lights, and voice-activated elevators.

 “We’re quickly going from this platform,” he said, “with turbo-charged, seamless connectivity around the globe, to layering on the Internet of Things.”

 All of which has him excited and optimistic about the future.